Steven Dorfman Scholarship

 Award amount: 75% up to full tuition

-Awarded to first year applicants for admission, the Steven Dorfman Scholarship will be given to students who will pursue their studies at Cal Lutheran’s School of Management.
-Students who come to campus for Honors Day will interview for this scholarship.
-Learn more about Honors Day
+Awarded to first-year applicants for admission, the Steven Dorfman Scholarship will be given to students who will pursue their studies in Cal Lutheran’s School of Management.

 Candidates will then be selected by the Scholarship Committee based on their application for admission, academic qualifications, interview process and demonstrated interest in pursuing entrepreneurship and innovation.